Tennessee still has not caught up, and assumption of the risk is not a defense to sport or recreational activities.

 What a crock.

 I’ve written extensively about most states bringing back the assumption of the risk defense for sports and recreational activities.
 Without players being protected from the risks of the sport, the sport or activity will have no enthusiasm and very little value.
 Tennessee has not adopted that doctrine.
 Tennessee states that assumption of the risk is a factor used to help determine the damages.
-Meaning when the jury determines if there was any negligence and then determine damages, the damages can be reduced by how much of the risk the plaintiff assumed.
+Meaning when the jury determines if there was any negligence and then determines damages, the damages can be reduced by how much of the risk the plaintiff assumed.

 Assumption of the risk is a complete bar to litigation in the vast majority of states.
 Not in Tennessee.